• Log in

 Brevo provides a visual workflow builder that supports advanced trigger-based campaigns such as email opens, clicks, page visits, or ecommerce actions.
 The prebuilt scenarios (welcome flows, abandoned cart, reactivation) make it really helpful, and I appreciate the ability to integrate transactional emails into workflows.

-Mailchimp offers a robust automation suite, including Customer Journeys and unlimited marketing automation, on higher-tier plans.
+Mailchimp offers a robust automation suite, including Customer Journeys and a 100+ pre-built automation flow template library.
 I can design branching paths with complex logic, incorporating predictive insights such as customer lifetime value or likelihood to purchase.

 It supports advanced testing within automation paths, and integrations with ecommerce and CRM platforms feed directly into workflows.
-The trade-off is complexity—steeper learning curve, but unmatched flexibility.
+The trade-offs are availability and complexity—automations are restricted on lower-tier plans, and the learning curve is steeper.

 Feature